-The principal activity of the Company is that of investment holding.
+The principal activities of the Company are investment holding and provision of management services.

 The principal activities of the subsidiary companies are disclosed in Note 4 to the financial statements.

 The Company is a public limited liability company, incorporated under the Companies Act, 1965 and domiciled in Malaysia and is listed on the Main Market of Bursa Malaysia Securities Berhad.